dylanlott/vedh/README.md

 ```
 $ cd frontend
-$ npm run start
+$ yarn start
 ```

 ## Testing

-To run the full test suite, you will need a PostgresDB and Redis instance locally running.
+### Prerequisites
+- Postgres instance running locally `localhost@5432`
+- Redis instance running at `localhost:6379`

-To run only the unit tests that don't need external sources, you can run
+To run the API tests
 ```
-$ make short
+$ make test-api
 ```

 Once you have a Redis and Postgres instance running locally, you can run your tests.
-You may need to change the config values in games_test.go to start your tests, or configure your environment to fit with the provided
+You may need to change the config values in `games_test.go` to start your tests or configure your environment to fit with the provided

 ## Stack
 Postgres for the application data